larelgit/windowsop/Main/Readme/Main.md

  `bcdedit /set useplatformtick yes`
  `bcdedit /set hypervisorlaunchtype off`

-## 2. Optimizing Device Manager
+# 2. Device Manager Optimization

-The Device Manager is a useful tool for managing the hardware devices installed on your system.
-Here are some tips to optimize its use:
+The Device Manager, a potent tool for supervising the hardware devices installed on your Windows system, can be wielded effectively for optimization.
+The following tips offer guidance on its optimal utilization:

-- Open the Device Manager by typing `devmgmt.msc` into the Run dialog box (Win + R).
+1. Initiate the Device Manager by entering `devmgmt.msc` into the Run dialog box (accessed with `Win + R`).

-- Carefully disable any hardware you're not currently using.
-Be cautious not to disable devices you need.
+2. Wield caution as you deactivate any hardware currently idle.
+It is vital to ensure you don't inadvertently disable devices essential to your system's operation.

-- Note: Uninstalling a driver via Device Manager usually results in it being reinstalled after a reboot.
-To completely disable a driver, it's better to disable it rather than uninstall it.
+   > **Note:** Uninstalling a driver via Device Manager typically prompts its reinstallation post-reboot.
+To ensure its comprehensive deactivation, it is more efficacious to disable the driver rather than uninstalling it.

-- When you disable a device in Device Manager, its driver is unloaded.
-This can free up CPU time as drivers can interrupt the CPU, causing potential system halts (stutters), especially with poorly programmed drivers.
+3. The deactivation of a device in Device Manager results in the unloading of its corresponding driver.
+This action potentially liberates CPU time, as drivers can interrupt CPU functionality resulting in prospective system pauses (designated as stutters), especially prevalent with poorly coded drivers.

-- What to disable:
+Consider the following hardware for deactivation:

-Composite Bus Enumerator
+- Composite Bus Enumerator
-Intel Management Engine / AMD PSP
+- Intel Management Engine / AMD PSP
-Intel SPI (flash) Controller
+- Intel SPI (flash) Controller
-Microsoft GS Wavetable Synth
+- Microsoft GS Wavetable Synth
-Microsoft Virtual Drive Enumerator (if not using virtual drives) NDIS Virtual Network Adapter Enumerator
+- Microsoft Virtual Drive Enumerator (deactivate only if virtual drives are unused)
+- NDIS Virtual Network Adapter Enumerator
-Remote Desktop Device Redirector Bus
+- Remote Desktop Device Redirector Bus
-SMBus
+- SMBus
-System speaker
+- System speaker
-Terminal Server Mouse/Keyboard drivers
+- Terminal Server Mouse/Keyboard drivers
-UMBus
+- UMBus
-Intel Graphics
+- Intel Graphics

+Bear in mind, this list is not exhaustive and the deactivation of hardware should be done judiciously, considering the unique needs and setup of your individual system.
+Always ensure to have a stable system backup to revert any changes, if necessary.